fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

 ## External API call & NEXT RUN BUILD

 I tried to add some external API call to see the hydration and rehydration process.
-A look into the SSG, Static & SSR rendering of the pages in this boilerplate.
+Have a look into the SSG, Static & SSR rendering of the pages in this boilerplate.
 Seems good to me.

 ![Code with the file structure](https://github.com/fazlulkarimweb/with-next-redux-wrapper-redux-persist/blob/master/public/Next_Build.png?raw=true)